Penetration tests and code reviews are necessary to demonstrate the resilience and effective operation of the security.

 Types of Pen Testing

-Penetration tests can be performed in three different ways to reveal vulnerabilities in your (web) application, website, IT infrastructure, API links and mobile apps.
-These ways are a Black Box, a Grey Box and a White Box pen test.
+Penetration tests have 3 different attack scenarios.
+These are performed to uncover vulnerabilities in your (web) application, website, IT infrastructure, API links and mobile apps.
+These scenarios are the Black Box, Grey Box and the White Box.
 They are briefly explained below.
 In all cases, the pen tests are carried out according to international standards.

-- Grey Box pen test.
+• Grey Box pen test.
 In this pen test, ethical hackers identify vulnerabilities in your (web) application, website, IT infrastructure, API links and mobile apps, both without and with information.
-The combination of both attack scenarios provides the most complete picture possible of the technical resilience of your digital environment.

 Why are certified experts needed for a penetration test?

-The pentesters of NFIR have followed relevant training courses and obtained certifications such as OSCP.
+The NFIR pen testers have followed relevant training courses and obtained certifications such as OSCP.
 In addition, they have all received chief of police approval and signed confidentiality agreements.
-Furthermore, our penters have a large amount of experience, a lot of creativity and up-to-date expertise.
-The most important characteristic of certified experts is to guarantee the safety of your infrastructure.
+Furthermore, our pentesters have a large amount of experience, plenty of creativity and up-to-date professional knowledge.

 How long a pentest takes strongly depends on the environment that needs to be tested and the agreements made with the client about the attack scenarios to be used.
 In order to be able to carry out a pen test properly, NFIR advises to take a minimum of 40 hours.
 In those 40 hours the environment is tested and the report is written.
 Would you like appropriate advice for your environment or (web) application?
 Please contact us for an introductory and intake interview!